Previews courtesy of Athletic Communications Departments

 Scott Smith, the Bulls are 5-0 against Miami in Alumni Arena, including three sweeps.
 The RedHawks lead the all-time series, 34-17.

 Last weekend at the Duquesne-Robert Morris Invite, the Bulls struggled against their competition.
 On Friday at Duquesne, the Bulls fell in straight sets, 23-25, 20-25, 16-25.
-The Bulls looked for a bounce back against the Robert Morris Colonials on Saturday, but lost in three sets, 18-25, 22-25, 29-31.
+The Bulls looked to bounce back against the Robert Morris Colonials on Saturday but lost in three sets, 18-25, 22-25, 29-31.

 Manoela Forlin led the Bulls with 18 kills, good for 3.00 kills per set.